 Partner Name Position on Issue Let's Fix The Tax Treaty!
-Facebook Group Advocacy group launched 13 August 2016 to represent Australians impacted by USG citizenship based taxation practices (both US expats in Australia are Australian expats in the US).
-Aims to to press for amendments to the Australia/US Tax Treaty and the FATCA IGA to eliminate discrimination against a subclass of Australian citizens that is also disadvantageous to all Australians Online Advocacy groups American Expatriates FB Group Led by Keith Redmond, this public FB group's mission is to "inform, educate and provide current information regarding United States government policies: FATCA, CBT, US Citizenship law, passport revocation, and any American law directly impacting Americans living overseas & associated populations" Isaac Brock Society The Isaac Brock Society consists of individuals who are concerned about the treatment by the United States government of US persons who live in Canada and abroad.
+Facebook Group Advocacy group launched 13 August 2016 to represent Australians impacted by USG citizenship based taxation practices (both US expats in Australia and Australian expats in the US).
+Aims to to press for amendments to the Australia/US Tax Treaty and the FATCA IGA to eliminate discrimination

+Partner Name Position on Issue against a subclass of Australian citizens that is also disadvantageous to all Australians Online Advocacy groups American Expatriates FB Group Led by Keith Redmond, this public FB group's mission is to "inform, educate and provide current information regarding United States government policies: FATCA, CBT, US Citizenship law, passport revocation, and any American law directly impacting Americans living overseas & associated populations" Isaac Brock Society The Isaac Brock Society consists of individuals who are concerned about the treatment by the United States government of US persons who live in Canada and abroad.
 Large, world-wide and active group.
-Civil Liberties groups Civil Liberties Australia Advocates for Civil Liberties rights; unknown if they would support our cause
+Purple Expat International advocacy group, led by Greg Swanson, seeking replacement of US Citizenship Based Taxation with Resident Based Taxation Civil Liberties groups Civil Liberties Australia Advocates for Civil Liberties rights; unknown if they would support our cause

-See Appendix 3 for further information on potential partners and alliances.
+See Appendix 4 for further information on potential partners and alliances.